-The District currently employs 10 personnel to maintain the TRC, Lansing, and Desert Shores facilities.
-According to the District, the current number of personnel is sufficient to meet current needs compared to demand.
+The District currently employs six (6) personnel to maintain the TRC, Lansing, and Desert Shores facilities.
 Using the performance standard below, the existing demand for personnel is as follows:

-6,307 Existing Population x 1.45 personnel / 1,000 population = 9 personnel demand Because a fraction of a person cannot exist, this number is always rounded down to the nearest whole number.
+6,283 Existing Population x 1.45 personnel / 1,000 population = 9 personnel demand Because a fraction of a person cannot exist, this number is always rounded down to the nearest whole number.